true-async/php-true-async-rfc/basic.md

 if a programmer mistakenly uses the `spawn <callable>` expression and adds a coroutine to the `Scope` that lives indefinitely.

-In server applications, using `await $scope` is not a good idea and can be considered an antipattern.

 The `TaskGroup` class is an explicit pattern for managing a group of coroutines.
 Unlike `Scope`, tasks cannot be added to it "accidentally".